 Jebel Ali, Dubai, United Arab Emirates

-The Polish Pavilion has been designed to suit the conditions of the COVID-19 pandemic.
+The Poland Pavilion has been designed to suit the conditions of the COVID-19 pandemic.
 Visitors may explore the exhibition with little to no contact with its components.
 The building is equipped with 20 UV-C devices to disinfect surfaces, as well as 12 stations with disinfectant liquid.
-All employees of the Polish Pavilion are required to be fully vaccinated.
+All employees of the Poland Pavilion are required to be fully vaccinated.

 The fastest and most sustainable way to get here.
 The Dubai Metro Red Line takes you from the city of Dubai to the entrance of Expo 2020.
 First arrivals to the Expo Station are at 06:15 Saturday to Thursday and 09:15 on Friday.
 Last departures from the Expo Station are at 00:00 Saturday to Wednesday and 01:00 Thursday to Friday.

 Dubai’s taxis and car hires are plentiful.
 Taxis can be booked by phone, but the simplest way is to download the Careem, Uber or S’hail app.
 Through the Careem app, you can also book ‘Hala Taxi’, which is Dubai’s most affordable taxi.
 There will be a starting flat fee of AED 20 for rides originating from the Expo site.

 By Expo Rider and RTA buses